nathan-logue/github-slideshow/_posts/0000-01-02-nathan-logue.md

 ---
 layout: slide
-title: "textual/contexual ads"
+title: "The start up of social medias"
 ---
-> Text-based ads
+> 2003 linkedIn was created

-> Paid search ads
+> 2004 Gmail and facebook were created

-> Contextual ads
+> 2005 youtube was created